BonoboPLC/lojjo_wiki/administration/games/raffle.md

 **The Estimated Prize pool Budget:**  Calculates how much you would have for prizes, if all the available tickets were sold

-**The Estimated Gross Profit:** Calculates your total Gross fees, if all the avaiable tickets were sold.
+**The Estimated Gross Profit:** Calculates your total Gross fees, if all the available tickets were sold.

 #### Gross Fees